All conference materials and presentations at the NDRN Annual Conference must meet the following accessibility standards.

 Presenters and persons attending the NDRN Annual Conference are requested to refrain from using perfume, cologne, and other fragrances.
 NDRN depends on your assistance to provide a fully accessible conference for everyone.

-- TASC will provide your materials in alternative formats if an electronic copy is received by the deadline for submitting handouts.
+- TASC will provide your materials in alternative formats if an electronic copy is received by specified deadline for submitting handouts.

-- Anyone bringing handouts without submitting them to TASC by the deadline must bring:
+- Anyone bringing handouts without submitting them to TASC by the specified deadline must bring: